Scam Protection: Designing clearer decisions in high-risk flows

 OCBC Bank • 2022 – 2023

 Digital scams were rising.
 Some users didn't see it coming, but many did and still got caught.
-Users were too comfortable with familiar banking UI, and scammers knew it.
+Familiar UI made users comfortable, and scammers knew it.
 We had to break that autopilot.

 iMPACT